If you are finally ready to jump into Twitter, here are 11 Twitter tips for beginners to help you get started.

 You can send someone who follows you a direct message on Twitter.
 This message can even include a link to online content, such as your online portfolio or personal website.

-If you are looking for more help getting started on Twitter, you can see Twitter’s New User FAQs
+If you are looking for more Twitter tips, you can see Twitter’s New User FAQs